 For property, a proof of loss must be completed within 30 days, including a list of items damaged or lost.

 Once your claims adjuster has approved the cost of repair, you will be advised about your options, which include the insurance company’s preferred suppliers, or whether you may use a mechanic or contractor of your choice.
 At this point, you will also be responsible for paying any deductible applicable to your claim.

 Your adjuster will provide any additional services included in your coverage, such as a rental car while your vehicle is being repaired, or additional living expenses if your home is unfit to live in.

 If your claim involves personal property, there are different options available for settling your claim.
 You may choose to receive an actual cash value payment up front to cover the cost of replacing the lost or damaged items.
 Your insurance company may also be able to set up direct billing with the vender to purchase replacement goods.

-Close the claim
+Closing the claim

-Once the repairs have been made, your insurance company will pay any invoices on your behalf (except the deductible, which you should have already paid directly to the mechanic or contractor).
+Once the repairs are made, your insurance company will pay any invoices on your behalf (except the deductible, which you should have already paid directly to the mechanic or contractor).
 As well, depending on the type of loss and value of the claim, you may need to complete a Proof of Loss form.
-Keep in mind you have two years from the date of loss to finalize your claim.
+Keep in mind you have two (2) years from the date of loss to finalize your claim.